CEO Mats Grahn presents Immunovia

 Major potential in autoimmunity

 In the long term Immunovia sees great potential in the development of tests for other unsolved problems within the cancer and autoimmunity fields via its IMMray™ technology.
-Tests will next be carried out for SLE and RA, based on the very positive results announced in early 2017.
+Tests have been carried out for SLE and RA, based on the very positive results announced in early 2017.
 During the year we announced a major collaboration with Linköping University, which has expertise and valuable biobanks in RA, SLE, Vasculitis and Sjögren’s Syndrome.
 The goal is to develop the next generation of diagnostics for autoimmune diseases based on our IMMray™ platform.
+We have performed additional studies to establish information for our product strategy.

 CEO, Immunovia AB